5 foods to avoid during your period

 What not to eat during periods?

-Some women can experience monthly cravings which can be erratic and hard to shift, which means we're tempted by more unhealthy options.
+Some women can experience monthly cravings which can be erratic and hard to shift, which means you could be tempted by more unhealthy options.
 However, if we succumb to these cravings, it could have a negative impact, as the foods we eat can directly affect how we look and feel.

 To help you out, I’ve compiled a list of the 5 foods you should considering avoiding during your period: